snowdriftcoop/snowdrift/CONTRIBUTING.md

 NB: if you make additional changes to the same branch before a maintainer merges it into master, you can push those new updates with just `git push`.

-To notify the snowdrift team about your work, visit the git.gnu.io page with your fork.
+To notify the snowdrift team about your work, visit the git.snowdrift.coop page with your fork.
 You should see a button **"Create Merge Request"** Click that to bring up a form where you can add further notes about your work (especially useful if you are merging multiple commits).
 You may ignore "Assign to",